hariomahlawat/llm-based-data-agent/README.md

 - Chart theming presets and dark/light toggle.
 - Session history of prompts, code and outputs.
 - One click export of a report (PDF or PPTX) with charts and key stats.
+- Insight cards after each upload showing missing percentages and outlier counts.
+- "Explain this chart" button sends chart spec to the LLM for a narrative summary.

 ### 2.4 Optional Extras (Phase 4)